StargazerX0/tp/docs/UserGuide.md

 ### Feature - Manage Company

+After upgrading, player can manage a company to earn more profit.
+The name of the company is `ECONO CROP`.

+The default company status is as follows
+* 0 employees
+* Employee salary of $800
+* Revenue per employee of $1200

+>[!Note]
+> * The profit per round is calculated as <br>`profit = numOfEmployees * (revenue per employee - employee salary)`
+> * The player can hire employees to increase the profit per round.
+> * The player can fire employees to reduce the cost of the company.
+> * The player can adjust the salary of the employees.

 #### Hire Employee
 Allows player to hire an employee to help manage the company.
 With more employees, the player can earn more profit.